 Some of the other popular lidos around Malta include Ray’s Lido at Armier Bay, Playa Del Sol and Luzzu Lido.

 You can park the car at the top of the location and walk 200 steps to the beach below.
 There is not only the beach but a beautiful beach bar which is perfect at sunset.

-Pretty Bay is an area that my parents used to take me when I was just a young girl.
-In fact Pretty Bay has both Sandy and rocky areas.
+Spending a day at Pretty Bay is one of the best things to do in Malta for families.
+It’s an area that my parents used to take me to when I was just a young girl.
+Pretty Bay has both Sandy and rocky areas.